dladd/pyFormex/sphinx/user-guide.rst

 .. _cha:userguide:

 *********************
-|pyformex| user guide
+pyFormex user guide
 *********************

 .. warning:: This document and the sections below it are still very incomplete!

 .. topic:: Abstract

-  The user guide explains in depth the most important components of |pyformex|.
+  The user guide explains in depth the most important components of pyFormex.
-  It shows you how to start |pyformex|, how to use the Graphical User Interface (GUI), how to use the most important data classes, functions and GUI widgets in your scripts.
-It also contains sections dedicated to customization and extension of |pyformex|.
+  It shows you how to start pyFormex, how to use the Graphical User Interface (GUI), how to use the most important data classes, functions and GUI widgets in your scripts.
+It also contains sections dedicated to customization and extension of pyFormex.

 Sections of the user guide: